Ever Wondered How to Make Apple Cider?

-Today, we’ve decided to go back to the basics with our fresh Apple Cider recipe!
+Well, today you’re in luck!
+We’re going back to the basics with our fresh, homemade Apple Cider recipe!

 Nothing beats a glass of cold apple cider on a warm day or during the fall while watching the leaves gracefully drift down from the trees.
 This homemade apple cider recipe can be added to any juice bar menu, and it is easily made at home.